Small Talk, Big Impact? LLM-based Conversational Agents to Mitigate Passive Fatigue in Conditional Automated Driving: Designing Zoe: A Conversational Agent to Combat Passive Fatigue

 \section{Designing Zoe: A Conversational Agent to Combat Passive Fatigue}

-We designed a conversational agent, \textit{Zoe}, specifically to help drivers of conditionally automated vehicles combat passive fatigue.
-At the time of the study, Zoe was powered by the latest available model (OpenAI ChatGPT-4\footnote{https://openai.com/index/gpt-4-research/} with a real-time API), ensuring responsiveness and naturalness in interaction.
+We designed a CA, Zoe, specifically to help drivers of conditionally automated vehicles combat passive fatigue.
+At the time of the study, Zoe was powered by the latest available model (OpenAI GPT-4\footnote{https://openai.com/index/gpt-4-research/} with a real-time API), ensuring responsiveness and naturalness in interaction.
+The authors acknowledge that other LLMs, as well as more recent versions of GPT, have since become available and may produce responses that differ from those generated during our study.

 The design drew on prior simulator-based studies of conversational agents, which emphasised the importance of low-complexity dialogue, natural speech, and short communication in reducing fatigue \cite{large2016stimulating, Huang2024-qe}.
 From a safety perspective, supporting situational awareness has been widely discussed in the context of L3 driving \cite{Endsley1995-ll, Capallera2023-ux}, with particular emphasis on context-aware information exchange for developing adaptive interfaces and providing implicit interaction \cite{Schilit1994-dr, Bolchini2007-as}.